ishandutta2007/browserprint/README.md

 ### Touch Support
 Primative touch screen detection.

+### Audio Fingerprints
+A set of fingerprinting tests that work using the AudioContext API.
+Based on fingerprinting code from the wild.

 ## Installation
 Here we give a quick overview of one way the project can be deployed.
 You need to have Apache Tomcat and MariaDB installed for this to work.